• Home

 But it doesn’t have to be that way.

-You can actually visit Las Vegas for under $100 per day.
+You can actually visit Las Vegas for just over $100 per day.
 It’s a total misconception that a trip to Las Vegas HAS to be expensive!
 There are plenty of free and cheap things to do in Las Vegas, and if you time your trip right (hint: go midweek!) you can score insane deals on hotels, too.
 Heck, you can even manage to haggle your way into one of those fancy nightclubs (more on that later).

 I’m here to show you that a budget Las Vegas trip does NOT have to mean an un-fun Las Vegas trip.